Fight The Good Fight

 There have been many times in my life when I have felt a strong tap on the shoulder from God saying, “Lisa, I have something very important to say to you.”
 The times this has happened to me, God has given me messages like, “You need to go to seminary'” or “I want you to quit your job (after almost 25 years working full-time).”
 One time, I received one with a year, 2044, and the message was “There’s still more to do.
 The year is 2044.”
-I don’t know what that year means but what I got from that is that God had work for me to do for the kingdom and that I most likely have a finite number of years to get it done.
+I don’t know what that year means but what I got from the message is that God had work for me to do for the kingdom and that I most likely have a finite number of years to get it done.

-So, when I received that call to listen again, I took the time to listen.
+So, when I received the call to listen again, I took the time to listen.
 I had to take my car into the shop the next day so I turned the radio off and was silent.
 The only thing I heard during that car ride were the words “Fight the good fight.”
-I knew that verse from 1 Timothy but was this really the Lord speaking to me?
+I knew that verse from 1 Timothy, but was this really the Lord speaking to me?
 It did come out of left field, which is what usually happens.

 Ironically, I had picked up a little Beth Moore pocket book to read that day before receiving this message, which happened to be on the subject of spiritual warfare.
 It’s called Arm Yourself Against the Enemy’s Schemes.
-The book had been sitting on my desk for at least a half a year but for some reason that was the day I decided to read it while I was waiting on my car to be looked at by the mechanic.
+The book had been sitting on my desk for at least a half a year, but for some reason that was the day I decided to read it while I was waiting on my car to be looked at by the mechanic.
 I thought, “This is interesting in light of what could have been a message from God.”
-I told my prayer partner later that day about the message, still not totally sure but we prayed that God would confirm.
+I told my prayer partner later that day about the message, still not totally sure if it was of God, but we prayed that God would confirm.

 The next morning, God did just that.
 There was no longer any doubt.
 My husband and I do a devotional together in the morning and we happened to be on 1 Timothy 1, verses 18-20.
 I began to read the words and could hardly get through them, They read: “I am giving you these instructions, Timothy, my child in accordance with the prophecies made earlier about you, so that by following them you may fight the good fight, having faith and a good conscience.”
 There it was.
 I knew there was no coincidence.
 What were the odds of this happening?
 I then told my husband what had occurred and he too believed this was God’s confirmation.